The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Results

 What follows from overconfidence in complex statistical techniques and belief in the neutrality of data is a misplaced trust in the ability of automated decision systems to make correct, unbiased decisions.
 Virginia Eubanks is quoted by Lecher \parencite*{Lecher18} as saying that “there is a “natural trust” that computer-based systems will produce unbiased, neutral results.”
 Likewise, Campolo and colleagues \parencite*{Campolo17}, citing Sandra Mayson’s work on algorithmic risk assessment in setting bail, point out the potential of risk assessment to “legitimize and entrench” problematic reliance on statistical correlation, and to "[lend such assessments] the aura of scientific reliability.”
 And similarly, Barocas and Selbst \parencite*{Barocas16} identify the “imprimatur of impartiality” conferred on the decisions taken by algorithmic systems.
 This is important because it gives rise to a false confidence in the superiority of automated decisions.

 Through their complexity, invisibility, and inhumanity, algorithmic decisions are achieving incontestability.
 And thus, when predictions are made, they verge on acts of creation, of magic \parencite{Chun11}.
 Will Knight wrote in 2017: “As the technology advances, we might soon cross some threshold beyond which using AI requires a leap of faith.”
-Considering how “indecipherable” algorithmic systems can be \parencite{Rahwan19}, and how they can be “beyond the understanding even of the people using them” \parencite{Lecher18}, it should therefore not be surprising that the use of automated decision systems creates a growing “accountability gap" \parencite{Whittaker18Report}.
+Considering how “indecipherable” algorithmic systems can be \parencite{Rahwan19}, and how they can be “beyond the understanding even of the people using them” \parencite{Lecher18}, it should therefore not be surprising that the use of automated decision systems creates legal uncertainty by challenging conventional models of autonomy \parencite{Arnold21} and creating a growing “accountability gap" \parencite{Whittaker18Report}.
 This is perpetuated by trade secrecy and intellectual property provisions that enable proprietary systems to be shielded from scrutiny, even in the face of legal challenge \parencite{Angwin16,Campolo17,DawsonD19,Muller19,Obermeyer19,Rahwan19,Salathe18,Whittaker18Report}.
-The research of the AI Now Institute has uncovered “black boxes stacked on black boxes: not just at the algorithmic level, but also trade secret law and untraceable supply chains.” \parencite{AINow18YearReview} In this way, trade secrecy reinforces the incontestability of automated decisions \parencite{Whittaker18Report}, which heightens the risk that existing biases and disparities are perpetuated and amplified.
+The research of the AI Now Institute has uncovered “black boxes stacked on black boxes: not just at the algorithmic level, but also trade secret law and untraceable supply chains.” \parencite{AINow18YearReview} In this way, trade secrecy reinforces the incontestability of automated decisions \parencite{Whittaker18Report}, which heightens the risk that existing biases and disparities are perpetuated and amplified through disproportionately affecting vulnerable and at-risk populations.